ravisharda/pravega-developer-resources/deployments/kubernetes-recipes-commands.md

 pravega-operator> kubectl get all -l pravega_cluster
 ```

-### Step 5: Use the Pravega cluster
+### Step 6: Using the Pravega cluster

-See the steps here: https://github.com/pravega/pravega-operator#deploy-a-sample-pravega-cluster

-A PravegaCluster instance is only accessible WITHIN the cluster (i.e. no outside access is allowed) using the following endpoint in the PravegaClient.
+A PravegaCluster instance which doesn't have the external access enabled, is only accessible within the cluster (i.e. no outside access is allowed) using the following endpoint in the PravegaClient.
 ```
 tcp://<cluster-name>-pravega-controller.<namespace>:9090
 ```